15 Rules from Bob Harper to Lose Weight Fast

 Portion control is your secret weapon when it comes to losing weight, so if you're not measuring out portions exactly, you're cheating yourself out of real results.
 Keep your tablespoons level and your ounces true if you're committed to slimming down.
 The more accurate your portions, the faster you'll reach your goals.

 The sheer volume of food you consume has one of the greatest effects on your weight—for better or worse—but don't be so quick to discount the overall nutritional makeup of your meals in favor of calorie counting alone.
 Harper suggests aiming for 40 percent carbs, 40 percent protein, and 20 percent healthy fat in each meal.
 Too much of any of these could tip the scales in the wrong direction, but just the right amount of each will help you lean out in no time.

 Say Goodbye to Happy Hour

 If you want your fat to go away, the booze has got to go first.
-Cutting back on liquid calories—whether it be soda or alcohol—is one of the simplest tweaks you can make to your diet that will have real, tangible results.
-Alcohol is non-nutritive—and for many, it’s hard to moderate unless you completely wipe out your social calendar.
+Cutting back on liquid calories—whether it be soda or alcohol—is one of the simplest tweaks you can make to your diet that will have real, tangible results and help you lose weight fast.
+Alcohol is non-nutritive—and for many, it's hard to moderate unless you completely wipe out your social calendar.
 But Harper also points out that alcohol can mess with your metabolism and prevent efficient fat burning.
 Plus, after a few drinks, your willpower is significantly weaker when it comes to making healthy food choices.
-Speaking of, don’t miss these 22 Truths About Willpower.
+Speaking of, don't miss these 22 Truths About Willpower.